Want to take a day trip from Playa del Carmen to Cozumel? You’ve come to the right guide!

 In this post, I’m detailing how to take a day trip to Cozumel from Playa del Carmen including how to get there, top things to do, and tips for visiting.

 Read on for my ultimate Cozumel day trip guide!

 Cozumel is a small island located just 18 km to the east of Playa del Carmen, Mexico.

 Just 45 minutes from Playa del Carmen by ferry, the island is known for its beautiful beaches and incredible reefs for snorkeling and scuba diving.

 How to Get from Playa del Carmen to Cozumel

-If you’re visiting Cozumel on your own, the easiest way to get there is by taking the ferry to Cozumel from Playa del Carmen.
-There are some organized snorkeling and scuba diving tours that leave directly from Playa del Carmen but those must be arranged in advance.
+If you’re visiting Cozumel on your own, the most common way to get there is by taking the ferry to Cozumel from Playa del Carmen.

 Cozumel Ferry Location